-X is the 24th letter of the alphabet, the "hiding spot" on treasure maps, and one of the newest trends in baby names.
+X is the 24th letter of the alphabet, the "spot" on treasure maps, and one of the newest trends in baby names.
 Other exotic letters like Q and Z are also currently stylish, but X seems to be the letter whose popularity has risen the most dramatically in recent years.

-Finally, in 1999, Xander showed up to keep Xavier company.
-Immediately after that, other X-names appeared: Xzavier in 2000, Ximena in 2001, and Xiomara in 2004.
+Finally, in 1996, Xena showed up to keep Xavier company.
+(It had become popular thanks to the Xena: Warrior Princess television series.)
+After that, other X-names appeared: Xander in 1999, Xzavier in 2000, Ximena in 2001, and Xiomara in 2004.

 And it's not just names that start with X being affected by the trend.
 Names that simply include the letter X are also on the up-and-up.
 I skimmed the top 1,000 baby names for each of the following years to see how many names per year contained an X, and this is what I found: